cusbg/traveler/README.md

 * Add your new extractor to method `extractor.get_all_extractors()`

 For more ideas, how it should be implemented, see usage of `crw_extractor` and `varna_extractor`.

+## Citation:
+If you use Traveler in your research, please cite:
+* Elias, R., & Hoksza, D. (2017).
+TRAVeLer: a tool for template-based RNA secondary structure visualization.
+BMC bioinformatics, 18(1), 487.
+* Eliás, R., & Hoksza, D. (2016).
+Rna secondary structure visualization using tree edit distance.
+International Journal of Bioscience, Biochemistry and Bioinformatics, 6(1), 9.